burkeholland/react-cosmosdb/README.md

 npm build
 ```

-Now simply visit the Express app at 'http://localhost:3001' and you will see your app served from the 'build' folder.
+Now simply visit the Express app at 'http://localhost:3001' and you will see your app served from the 'server' folder.
 That's all there is to it!

+Everything in the server folder is what is needed in production.
+Those are all of the build assets.